Pán Gate Scenic Area

 Pán Gate Scenic Area information

-This stretch of the city wall, straddling the outer moat in the southwest corner of the city has Sūzhōu’s only remaining original coiled gate, Pán Gate, which dates from 1355.
-This overgrown double-walled water gate was used for controlling waterways, with defensive positions at the top.
-From the gate, you can view the exquisite arched Wúmén Bridge (Wúmén Qiáo) to the east, the long moat and the crumbling Ruìguāng Pagoda , constructed in 1004.
+This far quieter part of Sūzhōu is lovely, with a section of the city wall straddling the outer moat in the southwest corner of the city.
+You can find Sūzhōu’s only remaining original coiled gate, Pán Gate, dating from 1355; the overgrown double-walled water gate was used for controlling waterways, with defensive positions at the top.
+From the gate you can view the exquisite arched Wúmén Bridge (Wúmén Qiáo) to the east, the long moat and the crumbling Ruìguāng Pagoda , constructed in 1004.

-The gate is also connected to 300m of the ancient city wall , which visitors can walk along, past old women harvesting dandelions.
-The gate also backs onto a delightful scenic area, dotted with old halls, bell towers, bridges, pavilions and a lake as well as the small Wǔxiàng Temple (Wǔxiàng Cí ).
-It's far less crowded than Sūzhōu's gardens and in many ways, more attractive.
+The gate is also connected to 300m of the ancient city wall , which visitors can walk along, past old women who come here to harvest dandelions.
+The gate also backs onto a delightful scenic area, dotted with old halls, bell towers, bridges, pavilions and a lake as well as the small Wǔxiàng Temple (Wǔxiàng Cí).
+It's far less crowded than Sūzhōu's gardens and, in many ways, more attractive.
 To get here, take tourist bus Y2 or a taxi.